 Step 3: Steep Your Leaves

 The American method of brewing pu-erh tea should be steeped for 3-4 minutes.
 This method typically yields 2-3 servings.
-The Asian way, the leaves should be steeped incrementally for 10 seconds at a time.
+In the Asian way, the leaves should be steeped incrementally for 10 seconds at a time.
 This means that your first steep should take only 10 seconds, whereas your second steep should take 20 seconds.
 This method typically yields 6-8 servings.

-Enjoy the Benefits of Pu-Erh Tea
+Enjoy the Health Benefits of Pu-Erh Tea

-There are many different way to brew pu-erh tea that will lead to different tastes and aromas.
+There are many different ways to brew pu-erh tea that will lead to different tastes and aromas.
 Depending on how you brew your tea, it can be fruity, earthy, musky, or even peaty in flavor.
 Pu-erh tea is often referred to as a pronounced, full flavor that goes down easily.
 It’s a great tea as far as taste goes, and the health benefits make it an amazing option.